k8ssandra/k8ssandra-operator/docs/content/en/tasks/secure/encryption/_index.md

 Again, server (internode) and client (client-to-node) encryption are totally independent and can be enabled/disabled individually, as well as use different encryption stores.
 {{% /alert %}}

-## Stargate and Reaper encryption
+## Reaper encryption

-Stargate and Reaper will both inherit from Cassandra's encryption settings without any additional change to the manifest.
+Reaper will inherit from Cassandra's encryption settings without any additional change to the manifest.

-An encrypted cluster with both Stargate and Reaper would be deployed with the following manifest:
+An encrypted cluster with Reaper would be deployed with the following manifest:

 ```yaml
 apiVersion: k8ssandra.io/v1alpha1